The Benefits Of Using Staging Environments For Your WordPress Development

 Anything you do that affects the code of a website presents an opportunity for something to go wrong on the frontend.
 And that’s not something your clients or their visitors will be too understanding of.

-If you’re in the business of developing WordPress sites, then staging environments need to be part of your process.
-In the following article, I’ll cover the benefits of using staging environments, when you need to use them, and how you can easily get started with one inside and outside of WordPress.
+In this article we’ll look at the benefits of using staging environments, when you should use them, and how you can easily get started with them – inside and outside of WordPress.

-The Benefits of Using a Staging Environment for Your WordPress Site
+- How to Set up a Staging Environment for Your WordPress Site

 A staging environment is typically hosted on a private subdomain of your WordPress site for the purposes of building and testing.

 A blank canvas from which you build a new website or create new pages you plan to add to an existing website.
-This way, your clients, your managers, or anyone else who feels like weighing in before it’s appropriate to do so are prohibited from seeing your work until you’re ready to share.
+This way, your clients, managers, or anyone else who feels like weighing in before it’s appropriate to do so are prohibited from seeing your work until you’re ready to share.

-A platform to stage a website pre-launch in order to conduct QA and testing.
+Stage a website pre-launch in order to conduct QA and testing.
 Team members, clients, and other project stakeholders are then given a link to the frontend of the staged site for review.

-A place to test new coding techniques.
+Test new coding techniques.
 You can use a copy of a website that already exists or use a sample website to test out theories or to hone your implementation process before adding it to your workflow.
 You can also use this as a training platform for new developers on your team.

-A place to build basic prototypes for the purposes of demonstrating a suggested design or feature to the client.
+Build basic prototypes for the purposes of demonstrating a suggested design or feature to the client.
 This way, you don’t have to try to explain the idea you have for a landing page or a new checkout process or whatever it is you’ve thought of.
 Instead, you mock it up here and give them a way to experience it first-hand and avoid any potential miscommunications.

 - They give you privacy to build and update websites without a bunch of prying eyes checking in on you.